AsharAlvany/loyalty-rewards-CS4301/README.md

 ## Functional Requirements

 - The system must allow admins to create new users
-- The system must allow admins to update (increment/decrement) users
+- The system must allow admins to update (increment/decrement) users points